aadarshg3/zero-touch-automation/string3.md

-# 🌐 IP Address Classification in Python
+# 🌐 IP Address Classification using "STRING" datatype:
-This document demonstrates how to classify IP addresses as **private**, **public**, or **special types** using string operations in Python.
-Includes step-by-step logic and terminal interaction examples.

 ## 🔹 LOGIC 1: Using `startswith()` and basic string slicing
 **🧠 Code:**